yanghengtang/tp/docs/UserGuide.md

 # FAQ

 **Q**: How do I transfer my data to another Computer?<br>
-**A**: Install the app in the other computer and overwrite the empty data file it creates with the file that contains the data of your previous MediConnect home folder.
+**A**: Install the app on the other computer and overwrite the empty data file it creates with the file that contains the data of your previous MediConnect home folder.

 Back to [Table of Contents](#table-of-contents).